jcmoraisjr/haproxy-ingress/docs/content/en/docs/_index.md

 find missing or wrong information, typos, or if you can improve any page.
 See the [contribution guidelines]({{% relref "contribution-guidelines" %}}).

-Find below the documentation sections.
+See the documentation sections below.